Please provide your zip code to see plans in your area.

 You could be enrolled in Medicare, for instance, and then be automatically also enrolled in Medicaid by a state agency, which might determine your Medicaid eligibility based on your enrollment in another program, such as the Supplemental Nutrition Assistance Program (SNAP) or Supplemental Security Income.
 (At some point, you may get a notification by mail that you’ve been enrolled in Medicaid.)

-Another catalyst for Medicaid enrollment is often a skilled nursing facility (commonly referred to as a nursing home).
-Because Medicare coverage in these facilities is generally limited to people who need “skilled care” (such as rehabilitation from an injury or accident) and limited to those who need rehab in an institutional setting, these facilities may apply for Medicaid on behalf of patients whose Medicare coverage ends.
+Another catalyst for Medicaid enrollment is often a skilled nursing facility or long-term care facility (commonly referred to as a nursing home).
+Because Medicare coverage in these facilities is generally limited to people who need “skilled care” in an institutional setting (such as rehabilitation from an injury or accident), these facilities may apply for Medicaid on behalf of patients who exhaust Medicare’s coverage.

 Unless you also need skilled care, Medicare will never pay for custodial care – that is, help with daily activities that can be performed by an “unskilled” professional such as bathing or getting dressed.
 (Medicare may pay or provide limited help with these items while you are also receiving skilled care.)